Bitcoin sale nets Tesla $101M believers in long-term value

 In February, the automaker announced it purchased $1.5 billion of bitcoin amid efforts to "diversify and maximize returns" on its cash.
 The company said it may invest its cash in more alternative assets, including digital currencies and gold bullion, in the future.
 It also began, in March, accepting bitcoin for payments on cars.

-ELON MUSK PREDICTS MODEL Y WILL BE WORLD'S BEST SELLER
+ELON MUSK PREDICTS MODEL Y WILL BE WORLD'S BESTSELLER

 Bitcoin, in February, traded up to the $54,000 level, pulled back, and made a run for its record high of $64,000, as tracked by Coindesk.
 It has since settled back.